 Personally, my love affair with reading has come in cycles.
 I would encourage you to read as much as you can, when you are inspired to read or your pursuit of knowledge draws you down a road of discovery.
 As a youngster, I read books like, “All Creatures Great and Small” by James Herriott, which deepened my appreciation for rural life, agricultural, and animal medicine.
 I didn’t read the book on a whim, but rather, I accepted it as a gift from a gentleman who taught me music theory and composition while I was at private school in the USA.
 His passion for rural agrarian community reaffirmed my love for farming and my appreciation of the hard work that my grandfather and father put into their operation.
 I still think of him and his ability to sing gutturally (throat singing).
 As you grow older you will grow to more fully appreciate the people who come and go in your life.
 Always lend an attentive ear to those who chose to share their life experiences about farming and life in general to you.
 When you’re not farming and not sleeping or eating, read.
 Whether it’s a manual, a magazine, or a how-to book, read your heart out.
 It will facilitate life on the farm.

-At the present time, I’ve been drawn in by author/farmers like Joel Salatin, Elliott Coleman, and Jean-Martin Fortier, who embody my sentiments about small time food production and local food supply.
+At the present time, I’ve been drawn in by author/farmer books by people like Joel Salatin, Elliott Coleman, and Jean-Martin Fortier, who embody my sentiments about small time food production and local food supply.
 Joel Salatin touches on the issues of stacking additional portable enterprises on to pre-existing farm systems (e.g., pastured poultry on hay fields) to allow young and new farmers to get their hands dirty without falling victim to capital-intensive start-up costs like buying a tractor or building a state of the art beef barn.
 However, these opportunities require trust and trust is built by developing responsibility, accountability, and consideration for others on a small family farm.
 Beginning at a young age I started to work in the hayfield (about 10 or 11).
 Some farmers joke and equate farmers children to slave labor (perhaps offside) because they get paid very little but I understand now that all of the time I spent working in the hay fields was an investment in earning trust and respect.
 I do not believe I would be able to pursue my agricultural interests on the farm today if it was not for that investment of time, sweat, blood, and tears over the years.
 Some of us would balk at the idea of lending a vehicle to a friend if we didn’t trust that they would return it in the same condition.
 The same principle applies in the transfer of ownership and responsibility on a family farm.
 Nothing is privileged, everything is earned.
 I am thankful for this type of experience and I would hope that you would embrace it when the time comes for you to test your mettle in the reinventive field of agriculture.
 Hardwork is a precursor to a successful business venture and the generation that made footsteps ahead of you will appreciate your devotion.

 I have a fondness for storytelling because of my grandparents.
 My grandfather liked to spin a yarn that made you question every word out of his mouth but in it he had a remarkable ability to bring a smilish grin to your face.
 On the other hand, my grandmother always had farm stories to tell.
 My siblings and I would gather around the table for cookies with milk in our favorite cat mug, while Grammy proceeded to tell us about how she rode the draught horse bareback to get Grampy in the woods or how her mother-in-law had a hen that would follow her in the house and peck at the specks on the linoleum floor.
 When she’d finish sharing stories about the animals, she’d tell us about how the landscape of the farm used to be with its orchard, milk house, and in ground cold storage on different parts of the farm.
 Afterwards, we’d spill out of her kitchen and into an area on the farmland that we were drawn to and, unknowingly, we formed our own stories to share with future generations.
 To this day, I still listen to Grammy’s stories about the farm, even though I have heard them multiple times, because they bring a great deal of mutual joy to the both of us.
 I get a break from physical exertion to recharge the bio-battery and she has someone to sit and converse with about how times used to be.
 Always ask questions, it deepens your understanding and it assures a person that you are interested in what they are saying.
 In my grandmother’s case, it allows me to tap into her wealth of knowledge about the farm’s history that I can in turn share with you.
 I would strongly encourage you to pursue your own adventures on the farmland.
 We roamed at will as youngsters through the acreage and are no worse for wear.